 How Our Values Serve Our Residents

-Kendal at Lexington, a not-for-profit Life Plan Community, provides lifetime housing and care for active adults, as well as those in need of assisted living, memory care and skilled nursing care.
+Kendal at Lexington, a not-for-profit Life Plan Community, provides lifetime housing and care for active adults, as well as those in need of assisted living, memory support and skilled nursing care.
 One of the core beliefs is that those in the later stages of life can still experience new opportunities for growth and development despite challenges that may bring some loss of independence.

 Residents benefit from wellness programs and care aimed at empowering them to maintain as much independence, autonomy and decision-making about their own care as possible.
 We focus on abilities, not disabilities.